SuperOfficeDocs/data-access/docs/person/osql/get-persons-from-contact-sodatareader.md

 ---
 title: Retrieve a list of people using SODataReader
 uid: get_person_from_contact_sodatareader
-description: Retrieve a list of people using SODataReader
+description: How to retrieve a list of people using SODataReader.
 author: {github-id}
 so.date: 05.11.2016
-keywords: sodatareader,person
-so.topic: howto
+keywords: person, contact, SoReader, SODataReader, API, OSQL so.topic: howto
 # so.envir:
 # so.client: